yasir2000/openwrt-oldwiki-md/OpenWrtDocs/NetworkInterfaces.rst

 wan_netmask=255.255.255.0
 wan_proto=static
 }}}
 Next the LAN side is configured.
-Because of the bridging, there's an extra step, but overall it's similar:
+The bridge must be created and the IP address is assigned to the bridge not a vlan, but overall it's similar:

 {{{
 lan_ifname=br0